hfoffani/PathPlanning/README.md

 A C++ implementation of a path planner for self-driving cars.

 This project implements a Path Planner to safely navigate a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
-It uses the Udacity simulator which is available in [Github](https://github.com/udacity/self-driving-car-sim/releases).
+It uses the Udacity simulator which is available on [Github](https://github.com/udacity/self-driving-car-sim/releases).

 ### The Model